thelonelinux/MulesoftLearning/README.md

 * USING !include, type, types, Resource types Vs Traits, small validations, etc
   * See in video for use of !include
+  * Creating JSON type object item in our code.
+    * Create a new file in anypoint website.
+    * API Format : RAML 1.0
+    * File type chose : Data Type
+    * File name : yourFileName.raml
+    * And then click create
+  * So we are just doing this to create a data schema in json type.
+  * Here we learn use of !include and how to create example json and use in our api for response.
+  * We create response - JSON class.
+And example of JSON object.
+  * And how to use this as response we use in api
+  * We also added constraints like min max when creating JSON class.
+So this is how it works.
+  * When creating the example select filetype as example.

 * HOW TO USE MOCK URL?
 * PUBLISH TO EXCHANGE
 * raml.org

-## Video 5 Learning (Developing APIS - Part 1 - MULE 2 - MESSAGE STRUCTURE and Anypoint studio)
+## Video 5 Learning (Developing APIS - Part 1 - MULE 2 - MESSAGE STRUCTURE and Anypoint studio) (https://www.youtube.com/watch?v=HG2mdaw1_Ak&list=PLaGX-30v1lh0YPFM-RU7ddYcFNiFLj-ab&index=5&ab_channel=SalesforceApexHours)
 * NO NEED TO WRITE DEVELOPMENT
-  * ANYPOINT STUDIO
+  * ANYPOINT STUDIO IDE Download
   * From previous - code for json check and write
 ### AGENDA
 #### 1. Developing APIs